 Purpose of a Food Safety Program

 A FSP is a program that is designed to help businesses to:

 - identify food safety hazards

 - provide systematic monitoring of food safety hazards.

 An important part of a FSP is record keeping.
 Record keeping assists food businesses to demonstrate compliance with the the risk mitigation of the hazards identified in the FSP.
 It is important to regularly review the program to ensure its meeting the needs of the food business.

-Examples of food businesses that do require a FSP
+Examples of food businesses that require a FSP include:

 - a spit roast catering company partially prepares food at one place (their principal place of business), then finishes preparations and serves potentially hazardous food at the event or function site (for example, in a park, private property or hired hall)

 - a function centre prepares and serves potentially hazardous food, predominantly for wedding receptions, but also has a small restaurant where prospective patrons can dine or return for an anniversary dinner.
 The primary activity is catering for functions